 Lake McDonald Valley

-This area is one of the most popular areas in the park.
+This area is one of the most popular in the park.
 In fact, the west side of the park is more congested than the east.
-Exploring the Lake McDonald Valley is one of the top places to see on a 3 day itinerary for Glacier National Park.
+Exploring Lake McDonald Valley is one of the top places to see on a three-day itinerary for Glacier National Park.

-Carved by glaciers, Lake McDonald is 10-miles long (16 km) and 500-feet deep (152 m) and that makes it the largest lake in the park.
-Located on the west side of the park and close to the Apgar Visitor Center, it is a hub of activity during the summer.
-It is also the location of the Lake McDonald Lodge.
+Carved by glaciers, Lake McDonald is 10 miles long (16 km) and 500 feet deep (152 m), making it the largest lake in the park.
+Located on the west side of the park and close to the Apgar Visitor Center, it is a hub of activity during the summer and also the location of the Lake McDonald Lodge.

 Lake McDonald Lodge

-Visitors can walk through and and find a place to eat inside the lodge.
-Outside, there is a patio with rocking chairs overlooking the lake that is popular place for a quick break.
+Visitors can walk through and find a place to eat inside the lodge.
+Outside, there is a patio with rocking chairs overlooking the lake, a popular place for a quick break.

 Apgar Visitor Center

-Located in at 1929 log cabin, the Apgar Visitor Center is 2 miles east of the West Glacier Entrance.
-Rangers offer tips and maps along with the National Park Service Junior Ranger booklet for kids.
-This is also the spot that the Ranger Led programs meet.
+Located in a 1929 log cabin, the Apgar Visitor Center is 2 miles east of the West Glacier Entrance.
+Rangers offer tips and maps, along with the National Park Service Junior Ranger booklet for kids.
+This is also where the Ranger-Led programs meet.

-Visitors will find one of the largest parking lots in Glacier located at Apgar.
-It is also one of the main stops for the free Glacier National Park West Side shuttle.
+Apgar has one of the largest parking lots in Glacier and is also the main stop for the free Glacier National Park West Side shuttle.

 Open daily from mid-May to mid-September and weekends only in the spring from mid-April to mid-May and in the fall from mid-September until mid-October.